 The IRC Yemen Country program was established in 2012 and is currently implementing Health, Nutrition, Environmental Health (WASH), Economic Recovery and Development, Women’s Protection and Empowerment and Education programming across eight governorates.
 The IRC Yemen Country Program operates from its Country Office in Sana’a and its main Field Office in Aden.
 Other subfield offices include Abyan, Hodeidah and Al Dhale’e, with the Al Dhale’e office covering Lahj and Shabwah.
 The FY20 portfolio is approximately $29 million with potential for expansion in FY20 and includes diverse donors.

 Scope of Work:

-Reporting to the Grants and Compliance Coordinator, the role focuses on coordinating grants management and reporting processes, working in collaboration with other Grants and Compliance staff to produce high-quality and timely donor reporting and conducting staff capacity building on grants and reporting.
+Reporting to the Sr. Grants & Accountability Coordinator, the role focuses on coordinating grants management and reporting processes, ensuring donor compliance, working in collaboration with other Grants department staff to produce high-quality and timely narrative donor reporting and conducting staff capacity building on grants and reporting.
 The Grants and Compliance Manager will be responsible for providing program and support teams with general grants management support and advise on donor compliance and IRC regulations to ensure grants are implemented on-track, on-time, and on-budget.
-This position is ideal for a self-motivated and enthusiastic team player with strong grants experience who can produce quality deliverables within a limited time period.
+This position is ideal for a self-motivated and enthusiastic team player with strong grants experience who can produce quality deliverables within a limited time-period.

-- Coordinate regular grant monitoring, using appropriate grant management tools and through facilitation and support of regular and timely Grant Review, Opening, and Closing Meetings
+- Coordinate regular grant monitoring, using appropriate grant management tools and through facilitation and support of regular Grant Review, Opening, and Closing Meetings

 - Oversee a comprehensive information management and filing system, ensuring donor contractual documents, reports, and key correspondences are consistently and frequently filed